-This document, 'Initial Specification of Security and Privacy for IoT-enhanced AD', focuses on risk identification related to the AUTOPILOT open IoT platform for autonomous driving.
-First, it identifies the information assets of the system, the relevant stakeholders and the stakeholder's value for a given asset (Confidentiality, Integrity, Availability, Accountability and Authenticity).
+This document, 'Final Specification of Security and Privacy for IoT-enhanced AD', analyses the effect of risk identification related to the AUTOPILOT open IoT platform for autonomous driving.
+Following D1.9 it identifies and confirms the information assets of the system, the relevant stakeholders and the stakeholders' value for a given asset (Confidentiality, Integrity, Availability, Accountability and Authenticity).